BerkeleyHCI/PolymorphicBlocks/getting-started.md

 2. If you do not have a Java JDK installed, download and install one.
    An open-source one is [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=17).
 3. Download or clone the IDE plugin sources from https://github.com/BerkeleyHCI/edg-ide.
+   - If using command line git: make sure to initialize submodules: `git submodule update --init --recursive`.
+   - If using GitHub Desktop: it will handle submodules for you.
 4. In the `edg-ide` directory, run `sbt runIDE`. sbt will automatically fetch dependencies, compile the plugin, and start the IDE with the plugin enabled.
    - The first run may take a while.